 It is now compulsory across the whole of the UK to wear either a face mask or a face covering when on public transport or in shops unless you are exempt to this rule.
 It is also recommended you wear a face mask in any other situation where you are in an enclosed space and social distancing is not possible.

 Our range of single use disposable face masks offer a minimum of 95% Bacterial Filtration Efficiency making them suitable for travel and personal hygiene and helping to reduce the spread of germs and infections.

-Wearing a face mask will not stop or prevent you from contracting viruses or from breathing in air pollutants, however they can work to reduce your chances of contracting these and breathing these in, as well as working to prevent the transmission by reducing the spread of air particles and water vapour from talking, coughing and sneezing.
+Wearing a face mask or surgical masks will not stop or prevent you from contracting viruses or from breathing in air pollutants, however they can help to prevent transmission by reducing the spread of air particles and water vapour which we release from talking, coughing and sneezing.